centralnicgroup-opensource/rtldev-middleware-whmcs/README.md

 NOTE: We introduced sematic-release starting with v1.0.63.
 This is why older Release Versions do not appear in the [current changelog](https://github.com/hexonet/whmcs-ispapi-registrar/blob/master/HISTORY.md).
 But these versions appear in the [release overview](https://github.com/hexonet/whmcs-ispapi-registrar/releases) and in the [old changelog](https://github.com/hexonet/whmcs-ispapi-registrar/blob/master/HISTORY.old).

+**If you have any issue related to this module, please take a look at the FAQs [here](https://github.com/hexonet/whmcs-ispapi-registrar/wiki/FAQs).
+If you can't find help in the FAQs feel free to contact our support team.**

 ## Usage Guide ##

 Download the ZIP archive including the latest release version [here](https://github.com/hexonet/whmcs-ispapi-registrar/raw/master/whmcs-ispapi-registrar-latest.zip).